ferranabello/Viperit/README.md

 ## Viper the easy way
 We all know Viper is cool.
 But we also know that it's hard to setup.
 This library intends to simplify all that boilerplate process.
+If you don't know yet what Viper is, check this out: [Architecting iOS Apps with VIPER (objc.io)](https://www.objc.io/issues/13-architecture/viper/)

 ## Installation

+## Requirements

+- iOS 8.0+
+- Swift 3
+- Xcode 8

 ### CocoaPods